 Vibe / The city's public living room, stretched along an urban river.

 fulton market district

 If you have time to wander around this district which once housed much of the wholesale produce distribution and lumber factories in the 19th century, you may notice one thing: there is an aromatic smell of chocolate that lingers in the air.
-You look around trying to find out the origin of the intoxicating scent, but can't quite find it.
+You look around trying to find the origin of the intoxicating scent, but can't quite put your finger on it.
 Don't be alarmed, the Blommer Chocolate Company is the culprit.
 Let this chocolate smell be the segway to one of the most dynamic and interesting neighbourhoods to eat in Chicago.
 Whether it's Monteverde for excellent pastas, or Roister for inventive wood-fired dishes, you've got all choices at your fingertips here.